hassanshehzad1/ai-vault/README.md

+/**
+ * The function `updateDefaultAccount` updates the default account for a user in a database and returns
+ * a success message along with the serialized account data.
+ * @param accounts - The `accounts` parameter in the `serializeTransactions` function seems to
+ * represent an object containing transaction details.
+The function serializes the `balance` and
+ * `amount` properties of the `accounts` object by converting them to numbers before returning the
+ * serialized object.
+ * @returns The `updateDefaultAccount` function returns an object with either a `success` key set to
+ * `true` and a `data` key containing the serialized account transactions if the operation is
+ * successful, or a `success` key set to `false` and an `error` key containing the error message if an
+ * error occurs during the process.
+ */
 # AI Vault

 AI Vault is a Next.js (App Router) project that serves as a starter for an AI-powered UI.
 This README provides a complete setup, development, build, and deployment guide plus troubleshooting and contribution notes.